 The Wayne Highlands School District has created policies which prohibit discrimination on the basis of sex in both education and employment.
-Board Policy and Administrative Practices and Procedures prohibits sex bias in such educational areas as treatment of students, instruction, counseling practices, financial assistance, awards, physical education, interscholastic and intramural athletics, and disciplinary procedures.
+Board Policy and Administrative Practices and Procedures prohibits sex bias in such educational areas as treatment of students (to include student dress code), instruction, counseling practices, financial assistance, awards, physical education, interscholastic and intramural athletics, and disciplinary procedures.
 Board Policy and Administrative Practices and Procedures prohibits sex bias in such employment areas as applications, recruitment, hiring, upgrading and promotion, rates of pay, fringe benefits, job assignment and classification, leaves of absence, training and all other terms, conditions or privileges of employment.

-For information regarding civil rights or grievance procedures, contact Timothy Morgan, Title IX Coordinator -474 Grove Street, Honesdale, PA 18431 (570-253-4661).
+If you expect a violation of Title IX, contact Timothy Morgan, Title IX Coordinator - 474 Grove Street, Honesdale, PA 18431 (570-253-4661).
 It is the coordinator's responsibility to make certain that all education programs and activities and all employment procedures are free from discrimination on the basis of these conditions in the policy.